whg-training/statistics-course/Genes/practicals/Genes across species/Getting_started_writing_some_code.md

 defeat the purpose of the exercise, but on the other hand what we're really interested in is genes rather than the coding itself.
 So if that gets you to better answers quicker, go ahead!

-**Use nothing but raw code.** It's quite possible to do this task in (say) base python without using any existing libraries.
+**Write everything from scratch.** It's quite possible to do this task in (say) base python without using any existing libraries.
 In fact that might be a good way to it because it gives you lots of control over how it works, and (as we'll see later) you might need control over things like performance and memory usage.

 This tutorial will take a middle way.
-We will use python with the popular [pandas library](https://pandas.pydata.org) library to begin reading and manipulating the data. pandas seems a natural fit here because the GFF3 data is basically tabular (many rows x 9 named columns, at least if we don't unpack the `attributes`) and that fits a dataframe (which is what pandas provides).
+We will use python with the popular [pandas library](https://pandas.pydata.org) library to begin reading and manipulating the data. pandas is a natural fit here because the GFF3 data is basically tabular (many rows x 9 named columns, at least if we don't unpack the `attributes`) and so it ought to fit in a dataframe (which is what pandas provides).
 This works well but, as we'll see, it comes with some tradeoffs as well.

 In the course of the tutorial we'll develop a little python module to help us answer the above